A specific and controlled intervention

 Do you already have a prosthesis and are experiencing pain or instability?

 Dr. Coulin will see you for a consultation in Geneva to assess your situation.
-Through a comprehensive and personalized diagnosis, he will determine whether a hip prosthesis revision is indicated and accompanies you at each stage of the treatment.
+Through a comprehensive and personalized diagnosis, he will determine if a hip replacement revision is necessary and will guide you through each step of the treatment.